CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab17.md

 ### Task 2: Upload sample articles

-Once you've created the Azure AI Language service and storage account, you'll need to upload example articles to train your model later.
+In this task, you will download sample articles, configure your storage account, and upload the articles to a container.
+These files will be used to train and test your custom text classification model.

 1. Within the JumpVM, in a new browser tab, download sample articles from `https://aka.ms/classification-articles`.